Gyu-Seok0/CCD_KDD24/README.md

 # Continual Collaborative Distillation for Recommender System (CCD)
-This repository provides the source code of "Continual Collaborative Distillation for Recommender System (CCD)" accepted in KDD'24 as a research paper.
+This repository provides the source code of [Continual Collaborative Distillation for Recommender System](https://arxiv.org/abs/2405.19046) (CCD) accepted in KDD'24 as a research paper.

 ### 1. Overview
 * This paper introduces an integrated framework combining knowledge distillation and continual learning for practical recommender systems.